 Any decision you make will be the right decision for you as a couple.
 Your wedding day is about you and your partner, and chances are your families are thrilled to be involved.

 What Color Should The Mother Of The Bride Wear?

-Ensuring your mother of the bride outfit compliments and goes with the dress color of the bridesmaids is traditional however.
+Ensuring your mother of bride outfit compliments and goes with the dress color of the bridesmaids is traditional, however.

 The mother of the bride’s outfit should stand out – rather than blend in – with those of the bridesmaids and extended bridal party.

 Perhaps a similar color but slightly deeper shade or introducing pattern or lace to the mother of the bride outfit is an appropriate way of doing this?

 That being said, the mother of the bride’s outfit does not necessarily need to match the bridesmaid dresses, only compliment them.